MinistrySafe/api-documentation/source/index.html.md

   }
 ```

-Retrieves all trainings that have been assigned to a user.
+Retrieves all Trainings that have been assigned to a User.

 ### HTTP Request